The Castor Oil Glossary

 Undecylenic Acid

-Castor oil when pyrolysed at 700°C under reduced pressure yields undecylenic acid.
+Definition: Castor oil when pyrolysed at 700C under reduced pressure yields undecylenic acid.
 It can also be produced by the hydrolysis of methyl undecylenate.

-It is used in the industries such as pharmaceuticals, cosmetics and perfumeries.
+Applications: It is used in the industries such as pharmaceuticals, cosmetics and perfumeries.
 Undecylenic acid has a long history as antifungal drug.
 It is used to treat some types of fungus infections.
-Undecylenic acid is a natural fungicide and is FDA approved in over-the-counter medications for skin disorders or problems
+Undecylenic acid is a natural fungicide and is FDA approved in over-the-counter medications for skin disorders or problems.

 Prominent Suppliers: Acme Synthetic Chemicals, India